 PEOPLE AND STRUCTURES

-Our Minister, Alan Wickens, is responsible for two churches – the United Church of Egham and Christchurch URC, Windsor.
-He is supported by church leaders (Elders), who are elected by our members, and this democratic style is reflected in the way we operate and manage our Church.
+At the United Church of Egham, he is supported by church leaders (Deacons), who are elected by our members, and this democratic style is reflected in the way we operate and manage our Church.

 CHRISTIANS TOGETHER IN EGHAM AND DISTRICT